-This frame commands the module to start a user field calibration.
-After sending this command, the module initially reports a sample count of 0.
-Once a PNI-established stability condition is met, the module takes the first calibration point, and responds with kUserCalSampCount. kUserCalSampCount will continue to be sent after each sample is taken.
-If auto-sampling, subsequent samples will be taken when the minimum change and stability conditions are met.
-If manually sampling, samples will be taken after the kTakeUserCalSample command is sent and the stability condition is met.
+This frame commands the module to start a user calibration.
+After sending this command, the module ensures a PNI-established stability condition is met, takes the first calibration point, and then responds with kUserCalSampCount. kUserCalSampCount will continue to be sent after each sample is taken.
+Subsequent samples will be taken when autosampling when the minimum change and stability conditions are met, or manually after the kTakeUserCalSample is sent and the stability condition is met.)
 See Section 5 for more information on the various calibration procedures.

-Note: The payload needs to be 32 bit (4 byte).
-If no payload is entered or if less than 4 bytes are entered, the unit will default to the previous calibration method.
+Note: The payload needs to be 4 bytes.
+If no payload is entered, or if less than 4 bytes are entered, the unit will default to the previous calibration method.